EV Charging in China and Asia

 NIO and CATL formed a partnership in 2025 to build the world's largest battery swap network.
 NIO has over 2,700 swap stations, mostly along Chinese highways and in major cities.

-CATL Choco-SEB: battery swap in 70 seconds
+CATL Choco-SEB: battery swap in about 100 seconds

 CATL is also deploying sodium-ion batteries at scale in 2026.
 These can reach 80% charge in 15 minutes at room temperature and use abundant, cheaper materials than lithium.
 Applications span passenger vehicles, commercial vehicles, and energy storage.